Ooralea - Bakers Creek

 AreaSearch analysis of employment trends sees Ooralea - Bakers Creek performing better than 90% of local markets assessed across Australia

-Mining is particularly strong with an employment share 3.7 times the regional level, while agriculture, forestry & fishing employs just 1.3% of local workers, below Rest of Qld's 4.5%.
-The area functions as an employment hub with 2.0 workers per resident, attracting workers from surrounding areas.
-Between September 2024 and September 2025, employment levels increased by 4.1%, labour force grew by 4.7%, causing the unemployment rate to rise by 0.6 percentage points.
-In contrast, Rest of Qld saw employment rise by 1.7% and unemployment increase by 0.3 percentage points.
-State-level data from 25-Nov-25 shows Queensland employment contracted by 0.01%, with an unemployment rate of 4.2%.
-National employment forecasts from May-25 project a 6.6% expansion over five years and 13.7% over ten years, but growth rates vary between industry sectors.
-Applying these projections to Ooralea - Bakers Creek's employment mix suggests local employment should increase by 5.8% over five years and 12.6% over ten years.
+In contrast, agriculture, forestry, and fishing employed only 1.3% of local workers, lower than Rest of Qld's 4.5%.
+As at the Census, there were 2.0 workers for every resident, indicating that Ooralea-Bakers Creek functions as an employment hub attracting workers from surrounding areas.
+Between September 2024 and September 2025, employment levels increased by 4.1% while the labour force grew by 4.7%, causing the unemployment rate to rise by 0.6 percentage points.
+This contrasts with Rest of Qld where employment rose by 1.7%, the labour force grew by 2.1%, and unemployment rose by 0.3 percentage points.
+National employment forecasts from Jobs and Skills Australia, published in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Ooralea-Bakers Creek's employment mix suggests local employment should increase by 5.8% over five years and 12.6% over ten years.

 Frequently Asked Questions - Employment